Kingxukai/linux/Documentation/admin-guide/media/lmedm04.rst

 Firmware files for lmedm04 cards
 ================================

-To extract firmware for the DM04/QQBOX you need to copy the following file(s) to this directory.
+To extract firmware for the woke DM04/QQBOX you need to copy the following file(s) to this directory.

 For DM04+/QQBOX LME2510C (Sharp 7395 Tuner)